ojayWillow/goat-data-analyst/PAIN_POINTS.md

 **Current State**: Functional but could be smoother

 **Pain Points**:
-- ❌ No onboarding for first-time users
+- âŒ No onboarding for first-time users
-- ❌ No "What's New" changelog
+- âŒ No "What's New" changelog
-- ❌ Mobile experience not tested
+- âŒ Mobile experience not tested
-- ❌ No keyboard shortcuts
+- âŒ No keyboard shortcuts
-- ❌ Download buttons not obvious
+- âŒ Download buttons not obvious

 **Impact**: **LOW** - Doesn't block usage but reduces satisfaction **Risk**: Lower conversion rates